 - Lomo saltado: a beef and veggie stir-fry with incredible flavour, one of my absolute favourites

 - Papas a la Huancaina: simple but delicious potato dish with a similar chilli-based sauce to ají de gallina, often accompanied by salty Andean cheese

 - Chicha morada: the most incredible non-alcoholic drink made from purple corn, tastes like a sugary punch

 - Emoliente: a hot, slightly thickened drink made from local herbs, typically sold from street vendors around the cities

 - Pisco sour: the national drink of Peru, a cocktail made from Pisco (fermented grape juice), lime juice, and egg white

 - Inca Kola: delicious soft drink that tastes just like creaming soda

-I always love reading about a country before/while I’m visiting.
-It’s a great way to learn more about the history of the places you’ll be seeing, but also about the culture and the people and the customs.
+I always love reading about a country before/while I’m visiting!
+It’s a great way to learn more about the history of the places you’ll be seeing, but also about the culture, people, and customs.
 Here are my top picks for Peru: